Brijeshlakkad/ring/README.md

     SeedAddresses:      []string{},             // Addresses of other members to join upon start up.
     BindAddr:           '127.0.0.1:7946',       // The address that Ring will bind to for communication with other members on the ring.
 By default this is "0.0.0.0:7946".
     RPCPort:            '7373',                 // The address that Ring will bind to for the member's RPC server.
 By default this is "127.0.0.1:7373", allowing only loopback connections.
-    VirtualNodeCount:   '3'                     // This will create 3 virtual nodes on the ring.
+    VirtualNodeCount:   '3',                    // This will create 3 virtual nodes on the ring.
+    MemberType:         LoadBalancerMember,     // This member will not take part in the sharding, but has the list of members (ShardMember) who is responsible for sharding.
 })
 ```